Submitted by Darlene Wayt,

 SNC-14 Correspondence Secretary, firstname.lastname@example.org

-Super Neighborhood Council 14 (SNC-14) meets the second Thursday of even months from 6:15 p.m. – 7:45 p.m. at Lazybrook Baptist Church, 1822 W. 20th Street.
-The next meeting is August 9.
-HPD Officers and a representative from the City of Houston (COH) Department of Neighborhoods attend these meetings, providing a good opportunity to speak directly to HPD and the COH.
+Super Neighborhood Council 14 (SNC-14) meets the second Thursday of even months from 6:15 p.m. – 7:45 p.m. at Lazybrook Baptist Church, 1822 W. 18th Street.
+The next meeting is October 11.
+An HPD Officer and a City of Houston Department of Neighborhoods (COH DON) representative attend these meetings, providing a good opportunity to speak directly to HPD and the COH.